 5. MAKE IT EASY FOR KIDS TO HELP.

 Keep a basket of grab-and-go items in your pantry or set aside a lower section of your fridge with options your kids can easily grab.
 If your school requires individually packaged snacks or disposable items for lunch, keep things like favorite store-bought snacks or lunch items easy to reach.
+If you can use reusable lunch boxes and bags, you can prep a few days’ worth of things at a time and keep them in an easy-to-reach place.
 Make it as easy as possible for your kids to be involved.

 I also moved our lunch boxes and reusable bags to a lower cupboard so my kids could easily grab theirs when it’s time to pack.
 They’re also responsible for emptying their used lunch box each day.
 Anything they can do to help means one fewer thing to worry about!